prisma-labs/graphql-framework-experiment/docs/README.md

 # Introduction

-`nexus` is a framework for building GraphQL APIs in Node.
+Nexus is a framework for building GraphQL APIs in Node.

-Here are some of the things `nexus` cares about:
+Here are some of the things Nexus cares about:

 - Delightful developer experience
 - A CLI supporting devlopment lifecycle workflows
 - A deep plugin system for both runtime and CLI
-- Type-Safety across your entire codebase
+- Type-Safety across your entire stack
 - Integration Testing

 ## Hello World Example {docsify-ignore}